 Magic Eddie (Edward Kurland), Magician in Residence (he/him)

-The Parent Peacemakers are a group of leading, grassroots mothers, fathers, grandmothers, and grandfathers who work to cultivate peace in East Baltimore as trained Community Health Workers (CHWs).
+The Parent Peacemakers (a kind of Community Health Worker) are a group of leading, grassroots mothers, fathers, grandmothers, and grandfathers who work to cultivate peace in East Baltimore as trained Community Health Workers (CHWs).

 They receive monthly stipends for creating and implementing policies and practices for peacemaking and wellness in their community.
 Their grassroots abolitionist community-organizing and leadership is responsible for many milestones that have reduced violence, provided alternatives to mass incarceration, and uplifted wellness in East Baltimore.
 Some of these peacemakers appear in videos on the impact page of our website.